rust-stuco/lectures/week10/slides.md

 * **Thread:** "stream of instructions"

 <!--Speaker note:

-Our focus will be on multithreading
 Same principles can be applied to multiprocessing Emphasize that "thread" is overloaded term
 -->

 ---